Richard Allen White III

 – Rhizosphere

-The bedrock of his work is how “viral lifestyles,’ (i.e., whether lytic or lysogenic) in bacteriophage (viruses that infect bacteria) impacts the ‘guts’ of humans, plants (e.g., the rhizosphere), and modern microbialites.
-He has recently returned to his roots of molecular virology of human viruses by tackling COVID-19 and other RNA viruses (e.g., Influenza and Henipavirus) by targeting replication mechanisms with novel protein-based therapies.
-The goal of the work is to produce universal antivirals for RNA viruses in humans and animals.
-As well as my lab (the RAW lab) will tackle multidrug-resistant bacteria using bacteriophage therapy.
+The bedrock of his work is how “viral lifestyles,’ (i.e., whether lytic or lysogenic) in phage (viruses that infect bacteria) impacts the ‘guts’ of humans, bats, rodents, plants (e.g., the rhizosphere), and modern microbialites.
+He has recently returned to his roots of molecular virology of human viruses by tackling RNA viruses (e.g., SARS-CoV-2, Influenza, and Hantavirus) by targeting replication mechanisms with novel therapies.

 Selected publications: